RepoDynamics/PyPackIT/docs/website/source/intro/overview/index.md

 Moreover, to ensure that |{{ ccc.name }}| itself is highly secure, its entire infrastructure is natively implemented and self-contained.
-With the exception of a handful of fundamental {term}`Actions` and Python libraries from trusted vendors like GitHub and PyPA,
+With the exception of a handful of fundamental [GHA actions](#bg-gha) and Python libraries from trusted vendors like GitHub and PyPA,
 PyPackIT does not rely on other third-party dependencies.
 This gives the |{{ ccc.name }}| team full control over the software stack,